 Can the registry data be used for Physician Quality Reporting System (PQRS) reporting?

 The IRISTM Registry is expected to receive approval this spring as a certified EHR technology vendor to help practices report clinical quality data to the PQRS submission.
 For those utilizing a certified EHR (certified to be used in the Medicare and Medicaid EHR Incentive Programs), submission of PQRS data through the IRISTM Registry also satisfies the requirement to report CQMs for the EHR Incentive Program, as well as the Stage 2 menu objective to report to a specialized registry.

 How can the IRISTM Registry inform me about my patient population?

 You'll be able to monitor patient care, track interventions and evaluate outcomes at a population level.
-The IRISTM registry allows users to run queries based on the demographics of an ophthalmologist's patient population for those conditions addressed in the registry.
+The IRISTM registry allows users to run queries based on the demographics of an ophthalmologist's patient population for those conditions addressed in the ophthalmology registry.
 It can help you answer questions such as:

 - What is the visual acuity outcome of patients with a specific condition who receive a specific surgery?